 (4) This section does not apply to a person who:

-(a) discharges any kind of firearm when that person is in lawful defense of self or others;
+(a) discharges a firearm when that individual is in lawful defense of self or others;

 (c) discharges a dangerous weapon or firearm from an automobile or other vehicle, if: